reatlaz/messenger/README.md

 # VK-FS-Backend

-Homework is in different branches of this repository
+Homework and the final project for the backend section of the VK Fullstak course.